collabdotcloud/docs.st.collab.cloud/docs/admin/extensions/connections-api.md

 To reach us, please use [support.collab.cloud](https://support.collab.cloud) and open a new ticket.
 Open a request with a subject and description that lets us know that you need access to the API.

 We will then provide you with your **Client-ID** and **Client-Secret**.

+If you have enabled SSO with your idp, Basic Auth requires the password in our directory for the api user.
+This can be set in the admin-app.

 ### Future plans